Professional Pet Room & Groom – Dog Grooming Services

-At Professional Pet Room and Groom, we have been providing expert dog grooming cuts for all breeds, including puppy clips and hand scissor clips since 1996, although our dog grooming experience dates back as far as 1989.
+At Professional Pet Room and Groom, we have been providing expert dog grooming cuts for all breeds, including puppy clips and hand scissor clips since 1996, although our dog and cat grooming experience dates back as far as 1989.

 Pearl Johnstone, a Nationally Certified Master Groomer, both supervises the on-staff groomers and personally grooms her clients’ dogs with tender loving care and patience without the use of sedation or anesthesia.

 Our standard dog grooming services include: